 And in another 2015 article from The Mercury News summed up the new measure stating “under the ban, district attorney’s starting next year will be required to weigh the evidence against police officers and decide whether to file criminal charges, as they do in the vast majority of all cases…. a judge then hears from both prosecutors and defense attorneys at a preliminary hearing before ruling whether the matter should go to trial… district attorneys whose decisions are questionable will be accountable to voters”.

-Photo Courtesy: Robert Camacho at the Press Release in El Cajon on September 28th, 2016
+Photo Courtesy: Roberto Camacho at the Press Release in El Cajon on September 28th, 2016